finos/open-source-readiness/docs/bok/Activities/Level-3/Surveillance.md

 - Committing Code
 - Raising / Processing Pull Requests
 - Raising / Commenting on Issues
-- "Star"ing a GitHub repo
+- "Star"ing a GitHub/GitLab repo
 - Code Reviews

 **Therefore:** staff engaging in open source development will need direct access to GitHub / GitLab.
 Can employees use a site like GitHub but have controls in place to meet electronic communications requirements?